You may apply online, or contact the Graduate School to request forms: 734-432-5667 or email@example.com.

 - Submit completed forms to the Graduate School as follows:

 If starting Winter Semester: before Dec.
 15

-Note: For applications to the Master of Science in Clinical Psychology, the application deadline is February 1, and for the Master of Science in Nursing, Nurse Practitioner Program, the application deadline is January 2 with admission interviews in January, February and March.
+- Note: For applications to the Master of Science in Nursing, Nurse Practitioner Program, the application deadline is January 2 with admission interviews in January, February and March.
 Applications will be accepted after the January deadline at the discretion of the Program Directors if spaces remain in the program.
 Review the Nurse Practitioner Admission Policy for further details.
 Early admission deadline is October 31.